saedabdu/dotfiles/bash/bash-git-prompt/README.md

 You can set the `GIT_PROMPT_SHOW_UNTRACKED_FILES` variable to `no` or `normal` to speed things up if you have lots of untracked files in your repository.
 This can be the case for build systems that put their build artifacts in the subdirectory structure of the git repository.
+Setting it to `all` will count all untracked files, including files listed in .gitignore.

 - `cd` to a git repository and test it!